normalhuman01/user-management-system/README.md

 5. Create a new database with the name "loginsystem".

-6. Import the "loginsystem.sql" file, which can be found inside the zip package in the "SQL file" folder.
+6. Import the "loginsystem.sql" file, which can be found inside the repo package in the "SQL file" folder.

 7. Run the project by visiting http://localhost/loginsystem (frontend).